-J. W. PEARMAN, For the Company.
+J. W. PEARMAN.
+For the Company.

 Hon.
-S. J. Kirkwood, Secretary of the Interior, Washington, D. C.
+S. J. KIRKWOOD, Secretary of the Interior, Washington, D. C.

-Know all men by these presents, that Harregarrow, Wahonnarysa, Munchaheuncha, Chadonnaryea, Muskagaka, Nochpewarra, Shnngaski, Thingabuska, and Kagretha, head chiefs of the Otoe and Missouria confederated tribe of Indians, occupying their reservation in Gage County, Nebraska, and Marshall County, Kansas, for and in consideration of the sum of one thousand six hundred dollars to ourselves and our tribe in hand paid, the receipt of which is hereby acknowledged, do hereby grant, bargain, sell, and convey unto the Republican Valley Railroad Company, its successors and assigns, the following-described real estate, situated in Gage County, State of Nebraska, to wit: The right of way one hundred feet (unless a greater width is required to build and construct said road), it being fifty feet on each side of the center of the railroad of said company, as located upon northwest quarter, southwest quarter, northeast quarter, and southeast quarter section twenty-seven (27), southwest of southwest section 26, north half of section thirty-five, northeast of southeast of section thirty-five (35), southwest quarter section firty-five, northeast quarter section six, town one N., range 8 east; south half and northeast quarter section thirty-one, west half and southeast quarter section five (5), north half and southeast quarter section four, and south half of section (3) three, town one north, range eight east, Gage County, Nebraska.
+Know all men by these presents, that Harregarrow, Wahounarysa, Munchaheunch Chadonnaryea, Muskagaka, Nochpewarra, Shungaski, Thingabuska, and Kagrethahead chiefs of the Otoe and Missouri confederate tribe of Indians, occupying their reservation in Gage County, Nebraska, and Marshall County, Kansas, for and in consideration of the sum of one thousand six hundred dollars to ourselves and our tribe in hand paid, the receipts of which is hereby acknowledged, do hereby grant, bargain, sell, and convey unto the Republican Valley Railroad Company, its successors and assigns, the following-described real estate, situated in Gage County, State of Nebraska, to wit: The right of way one hundred feet (unless a greater width is required to build and construct said road), it being fifty feet on each side of the centre of the railroad of said company, as located upon northwest quarter, southwest quarter, northeast quarter, and southeast quarter section twenty-seven (27), southwest of southwest section 26, north half of section thirty-five, northeast of southeast of section thirty-five (35), southwest quarter section thirty-six, all in township two, range 7 east; north half of section one, town one, range seven east; northwest quarter section six, town one N, range 8 east; south half and northeast quarter section thirty-one, west half and southeast quarter section five (5), north half and southeast quarter section four, and south half of section (3) three, town one north, range eight east, Gage County, Nebraska.

 Providing further that there shall not be sold on said right of way any intoxicating liquors, arms, or ammunition of any kind or description whatever.

 In witness whereof we have hereunto set our hands and seals this 28th day of December, A. D. 1880.